 Our caring responsibilities, and the welfare and lives of those we care for, are ignored.
 As carers, we have borne the brunt of “austerity” measures.
 According to the Fawcett Society’s research , 79% of the cuts have fallen on women: “Women, particularly mothers, are more likely to be affected by financial hardship in the home because they act as ‘shock absorbers’, shielding their children and families from the impact of financial hardship.

-Women suffer a double hit – targeted for austerity cuts and deprived by our care for loved ones of the escape routes open to others, e.g. bad housing has a greater impact if you can’t move because you have children in school.
+Women suffer a double hit – targeted for austerity cuts and deprived by our care for loved ones of the escape routes open to others, e.g. bad housing has a greater impact if you have children but it’s harder to move away from schools, etc.

 Mothers constitute over 90% of single adult families who are amongst the poorest in society with nearly half (42%) living in poverty after housing costs are taken into account.
 Legal Action for Women’s forthcoming dossier “Suffer the Little Children” documents how poverty is conflated with neglect and used to take children from their mothers and put them in institutionalised care.
 No account is taken of the harm caused by care.
-Thousands of children have suffered rape and other abuse.
-Another indication of the neglect of children in care is that 61% of girls in custody are “looked after” children. ”.
+Thousands of children have suffered rape and other abuse in care.
+Another indication of the neglect of children in care is that 61% of girls in custody are “looked after” children.